 HAVE FUN.
 FLY SAFE.

 Sky Zone is designed for everyone, and we want to make sure you fly safe.
-We ask that you become familiar with and abide by the rules below.
-Remember, stay in your comfort zone!
-DO NOT ATTEMPT any activity, flip, jump or trick you don’t think you can handle.
-Flips or other tricks can be dangerous … perform at your own risk.
-Sky Zone Team Members help ensure that rules and regulations are followed.
-Jumpers should not engage in court activities without a Zone Team Member present.
+We ask that you become familiar with and abide by the rules below and view the Sky Zone rules video and signage in park and at the Safety Zone.
+Remember, stay in your comfort zone.
+Do not attempt any activity, flip, jump, or trick you don’t think you can handle.
+Flips or other tricks can be dangerous, so perform at your own risk.
+Jumpers should not engage in court activities without a Sky Zone Team Member present.
 Failure to adhere to any of these or other rules at Sky Zone can/will result in the loss of your jump time.
 Thank you for always following our safety guidelines.
-We want you to have fun and fly safe!

 Please familiarize yourself with the rules before visiting.